tmcarmichael/Convex-Hull-Problem-Algorithms/README.md

 #### Instructions to time:

 * Timeit timing is simple and can be done on CLI or by code modifications.
-Below is an example:
+Below is an example of running timeit in the python script (can be seen in __'Main_prog02.py'__):

 ```timeit.timeit('s.NaiveAlg1()', setup='from __main__ import s', number=500)```